Tea with Milk (1 Teacup (6 Fl Oz)) and Fried Egg (1 Large)

 How to consume Fried Egg | Tea With Milk without glucose spikes

-If you use whole milk in your tea, consider switching to unsweetened almond milk or soy milk, which have less impact on blood sugar levels.
+If using milk in your tea, consider switching to unsweetened almond milk or soy milk to lower the sugar content.

 Stay Hydrated